dftbplus/dftbplus/INSTALL.rst

   also MPI-aware (and must have been built with the same MPI-framework as DFTB+).

 External library requirements
 -----------------------------

-* **Make sure that external libraries are compiled with the same precision models for the variables** (same integer and floating point values) as DFTB+.
+* **Make sure that all external libraries are compiled with the same kind models for the numeric variables** (same integer size and floating point precision) as DFTB+.
 Also, they should preferably have been built with the same compiler and with similar compiler flags to DFTB+.
 (See the Troubleshooting section for further information.)

-* External libraries in non-standard locations (as is typical on many HPC-systems) can only be reliable found by CMake if their library path occurs in the ``CMAKE_PREFIX_PATH`` environment variable. **Make sure that your CMAKE_PREFIX_PATH environment variable contains all relevant paths!**
+* External libraries in non-standard locations (as is typical on many HPC-systems using environment modules) can only be reliable found by CMake if their library path occurs in the ``CMAKE_PREFIX_PATH`` environment variable. **Make sure that your CMAKE_PREFIX_PATH environment variable contains all relevant library paths!**

 Requirements for testing DFTB+
 ------------------------------